University Grants Committee

 The UGC has published the “Notes on Procedures” which explain and set down the major operational procedural elements of the interplay between the UGC, the Government and the University.
 The UGC will be kept informed and/or be consulted on land and capital matters which are likely to have funding implications for the University.

-On an annual basis, the Estates Office is responsible for preparing UGC submissions for Capital Works Projects for consideration by the Campus Development and Planning Committee and Accommodation Committee.
-Approval will then be sought from the Senior Management Team and the Council prior to the formal submission to the UGC in September.
+On an annual basis, the Estates Office is responsible for preparing UGC submissions for Capital Works Projects for consideration by the Senior Management, the Campus Development and Planning Committee and the Council prior to the formal submission to the UGC in September.

 Chapter 5 – Capital Matters in the Notes on Procedures provides guidance on the general principles and procedures: